Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Preliminaries Related Works

 \subsection{MoE-based Diffusion Models}

-Mixture-of-Experts (MoE)~\cite{moe} is an architecture that efficiently scales model capacity by partitioning the network into multiple specialized experts, with only a subset activated for each input, as depicted in Figure \ref{fig:moe}.
-DiT-MoE\cite{ditmoe} integrates MoE into Diffusion Transformers to effectively scale diffusion models to 16.5 billion parameters.
-It also employs shared experts to capture common knowledge\cite{deepspeedmoe}.
+Mixture-of-Experts (MoE)~\cite{moe} is an architecture that effectively scales model capacity by partitioning the network into multiple experts, with only a subset activated per input; further detailed in supplement Section~\ref{sec:more-moe}.
+DiT-MoE \cite{ditmoe} integrates MoE into Diffusion Transformers to effectively scale diffusion models to 16.5 billion parameters.
+It also employs shared experts to capture common knowledge \cite{deepspeedmoe}.
 The largest DiT-MoE model features 32 experts and achieves state-of-the-art performance on ImageNet~\cite{imagenet}.